Anat: Anat, Ashtart and Qetesh

 The association between Anat and Ashtart is well attested in Egypt, and it is presumed that it was a direct adaptation of northern ideas about these two goddesses.
 Both of them could be regarded as daughters of Ra or Ptah.
 However, they are not always explicitly described as sisters.
 The myth Contest of Horus and Set for the Rule, dated to the period of the New Kingdom, is assumed to refer to both Anat and Astarte as prospective brides of Set.
 This interpretation has been questioned in Egyptology since the 1970s.
-Objections to the translation were also raised in the field of Ugaritic studies: Neal H. Walls suggested in 1992 that the interpretation of this text might involve a misunderstanding.
-According to Mark Smith, as of 2014, no evidence has been provided to decidedly settle the academic dispute in favor of this view.
+Objections to the translation were also raised in Ugaritic studies: Neal H. Walls suggested in 1992 that interpreting this text might involve a misunderstanding.
+According to Mark Smith, as of 2014, no evidence has been provided to settle the academic dispute in favor of this view.

 Anat and Ashtart appear alongside a third goddess, Qetesh, in the inscription on the so-called "Winchester College stele", which depicts only one figure, despite three names being listed.
-This object has been used to argue for the view that Qetesh, much like the other two deities, had to be a major goddess in a similar area of ancient Syria.
-In particular, attempts were made to identify her with Athirat, based on the incorrect view that she, Anat and Ashtart were the three major goddesses of Ugarit.
-This theory disregards the position of Shapash in the pantheon of the city.
-Additionally, while Anat and Ashtart do appear together in Ugarit, there is no parallel group which would also include Athirat.
-A different proposal is to treat the three goddesses as one and the same.
-However, Peggy L. Day points out that prior to the Hellenistic period, there is no other evidence for the merging of Anat with other goddesses in the Egyptian tradition.
+This object has been used to argue that Qetesh, like the other two deities, had to be a major goddess in a similar area of ancient Syria.
+In particular, attempts were made to identify her with Athirat based on the incorrect view that she, Anat, and Ashtart were the three major goddesses of Ugarit.
+This theory disregards the position of Shapash in the city's pantheon.
+Additionally, while Anat and Ashtart do appear together in Ugarit, there is no parallel group that would also include Athirat.
+A different proposal is to treat the three goddesses equally.
+However, Peggy L. Day points out that before the Hellenistic period, there is no other evidence for the merging of Anat with other goddesses in the Egyptian tradition.
 The evidence is limited to this single work of art, which she considers to be unusual.
 Christiane Zivie-Coche rejects the view that Qetesh was a hypostasis of Anat (or Ashtart), or even a goddess of Syrian origin at all.
-She instead agrees with the proposal that Qetesh was a goddess who developed in Egypt, despite her name being derived from a root known from Semitic languages, qdš.
+She instead agrees with the proposal that Qetesh was a goddess who developed in Egypt, even though her name is derived from a root known from Semitic languages, qdš.
 Izak Cornelius characterizes the importance assigned to the stela in past scholarship as "exaggerated".
 Additionally, as early as 1955, at the time of its original publication, it has been pointed out that the inscription would indicate that the author was not fully familiar with the hieroglyphic script.
 This led Cornelius to tentatively propose that the inscription might be a forgery.
-The provenance of the stela remains unknown, and it is apparently now lost.
+The provenance of the stela remains unknown, and it is now lost.